Energy Performance Certificate (EPC) For Landlords

 - What is the average energy rating of a house?

-- How much do Energy Performance Certificates cost?
+- How much should Landlords pay for an Energy Performance Certificate (EPC)?

 - What does an Energy Inspection involve?

-- Do I have to improve the efficiency of my property?
+- Minimum Energy Efficiency Rating / Do I have to improve the efficiency of my property?

 - Improving energy efficiency